StavWasPlayZ/Genshin-Instruments-Fabric/README.md

 I didn't know about it and I regret my life for it its too late to turn back send help

+>[!WARNING]
+> # This Mod is No Longer being Maintained.
+> I'm too burnt out and busy to do anything.
+>
+> See the CurseForge page for more info.

 # Contributing

 Unless directly related to the Fabric port, do refer to the [Forge port](https://github.com/StavWasPlayZ/Genshin-Instruments/).